Wildflowers for bees: how to attract bees to your garden

 Wood anemone (Anemone nemorosa)

 An ancient woodland plant and one of the most beautiful wild flowers of early spring.
-Its star-shaped flowers have 6 white petals around a green centre with yellow stamens.
+The star-shaped flowers of the wood anemone have six white petals around a green centre with yellow stamens.

 It tolerates poor soils in both shade and sunlight.
 Plant it in the shade under trees and shrubs, or out at the front of the border in full sun.